Passive Market Impact: A Point Process Approach: Introduction

-However, this yields the following question: What happens if an investor executes a metaorder through limit orders instead of market orders?
+This yields the following question: What happens if an investor executes a given metaorder through limit orders instead of market orders?
 Using limit orders yields better execution prices, at the cost of a non-execution risk.
-This approach was first studied in depth by \cite{gueant2012optimal} where the author computed an optimal liquidation strategy when the metaorder is executed using limit orders instead of market orders. \\
+Various contributions quantify the trade-off between price improvement and non-execution risk when replacing market orders with limit orders, including Gu\'eant et al. \cite{gueant2012optimal}, Guilbaud and Pham \cite{guilbaud2013optimal}, and Bayraktar and Ludkovski \cite{bayraktar2014liquidation}, while Cartea and Jaimungal \cite{cartea2013modelling}, Cont and Kukanov \cite{cont2017optimal}, and Guo et al. \cite{guo2017optimal} develop detailed models for the optimal placement of limit orders within the order book.

-More intriguingly, propagator models such as \eqref{eq:price:hawkes} seem to create a price impact of the opposite sign for limit orders.
+Several empirical studies have confirmed that the market impact of limit orders is comparable to that of market orders , see Eisler et al. \cite{eisler2012price}, and Said et al. \cite{said2017market}.
+However, intriguingly, propagator models such as \eqref{eq:price:hawkes} seem to create a price impact of the opposite sign for limit orders.
 Take for instance a buy metaorder that is passed through limit orders.
 Then, it would be available on the bid side, and therefore, when it is executed, the price would go down on average.
 This is a misconception because in our Hawkes model, market orders arrival times are independent of the current limit order book state, and therefore market orders would be unchanged by the presence of these limit orders.
 This is of course an unrealistic assumption and many works confirmed that the limit order book state influenced future price changes.
 Concretely, several effects interplaying in the price formation process create a price impact on the correct side for limit orders.
 First, the presence of an additional order on the limit order book creates an imbalance that means that it is harder for the price to move in that direction.
-This fact is confirmed for instance by empirical studies that show that the sign of the next price movement can be predicted by the current imbalance of the order book \cite{burghardt2006measuring, gould2016queue,lehalle2017limit,stoikov2018micro}.
-Moreover, the intensity at which market orders arrive depends on the volume available at the best bid and best ask prices \cite{huang2015simulating}.
+This fact is confirmed for instance by empirical studies that show that the sign of the next price movement can be predicted by the current imbalance of the order book, see Burghardt et al. \cite{burghardt2006measuring}, Gould and Bonart \cite{gould2016queue}, Lehalle and Mounjid \cite{lehalle2017limit}, and Stoikov \cite{stoikov2018micro}.
+Moreover, the intensity at which market orders arrive depends on the volume available at the best bid and best ask prices, see Huang et al. \cite{huang2015simulating}.
 This effect is particularly true when a pile is almost empty.
-In that case, it attracts market orders with a very high probability, provoking a price change. \\
+In that case, it attracts market orders with a very high probability, provoking a price change.